 Don’t take beer into the pool.
 Don’t eat a footlong submarine sandwich while swimming.
 Don’t pee in the pool.
 No skinny dipping.
 (Save those shenanigans for Margaritaville!)

-Have any Walt Disney World pool-related questions that we did not answer in this FAQ?
-Have you used the pools since Walt Disney World reopened?
-Have any feedback or thoughts about policies or crowds based upon your experience?
+Do you have any Walt Disney World pool-related questions that we did not answer in this FAQ?
+What’s your experience with the resort pools at Walt Disney World?
+Any feedback or thoughts about policies or crowds based upon your experience?
 Favorite or least favorite pools at WDW?
 Same question for hot tubs, water slides, splash zones, and poolside bars?
 Planning on using the pools during your next Walt Disney World vacation?
 Hearing from you is half the fun, so please share your pool rankings, other comments, and questions in the comments below!